O'Donahue History, Family Crest & Coats of Arms

 O'Donahue Settlers in United States in the 20th Century

 - Joseph O'Donahue, aged 14, who settled in America from Palmerstown, in 1902

 - Hannah O'Donahue, aged 21, who landed in America from Stradbally, Co.
 Waterford, in 1905

 - Mrs. Charles A. O'Donahue, who settled in America, in 1907

-- Mary O'Donahue, aged 19, who emigrated to the United States from Ireland, in 1921
+- Mary O'Donahue, aged 19, who immigrated to the United States from Ireland, in 1921

 - James Patrick Michael "Pat" O'Donahue (b.
 1930), former American NFL football defensive end

-- James G. O'Donahue, American Democrat politician, Candidate for Wisconsin State Assembly 88th District, 1974 CITATION[CLOSE]
+- James G. O'Donahue, American Democratic Party politician, Candidate for Wisconsin State Assembly 88th District, 1974

 - Thomas O'Donahue (b.
 1887), British high jumper at the 1912 Summer Olympics